 MP for Ealing Central and Acton

-Dr Rupa Huq is a Labour (Co-op) MP for Ealing Central and Acton, first elected in 2015.
-She currently serves on the Speaker's Conference (since 2024), the Culture, Media and Sport Committee (since 2024) and the Panel of Chairs (since 2024), reflecting a focus on parliamentary process and culture policy.
-Over her parliamentary career she has contributed through a range of committee roles, including work on EU relations, home affairs and culture oversight.
+Dr Rupa Huq is Labour (Co-op) MP for Ealing Central and Acton, first elected in 2015.
+She currently sits on the Culture, Media and Sport Committee and the Panel of Chairs, and is a member of the Speaker's Conference from 2024.
+The information provided does not include details of her career before entering Parliament.

-Declared financial interests include four visits outside the UK and three entries for gifts, benefits or hospitality from UK sources.
+Declared seven financial interests, including four visits outside the UK and three entries for gifts, benefits or hospitality from UK sources.

 Generated 21 February 2026